 Long Term Plans to Live in Unit

-Sure, a year-long lease is a great start, but you’d love for a tenant to rent the unit for as long as possible.
-It can be not easy to know whether a tenant will want to l extend the initial lease terms, but some people do express long term plans.
-The more committed a person seems to live there for multiple years, the more likely they are to be as invested in the care and maintenance of the rental as you are.
+Although a lease for one year is a good place to begin, the ideal situation would be for a tenant to rent the property for as many years as possible.
+It is not always simple to determine whether or not a tenant will want to extend the initial terms of the lease, but some people do express long term plans.
+When someone appears to be more dedicated to living in a rental property for a number of years, it is more likely that they will be just as invested in the property's care and maintenance as you are.

 They Ask You Questions, Too

-Making sure you’ve asked all the right questions and covered all your bases is crucial to the rental process, but don’t forget that your prospective renter should want to know about you, too.
-A good tenant will want to know your history as a landlord if this is your only job, how much time you dedicate to your rentals, and a variety of other things.
-The more they want to know about you as a landlord, the better.
-Check out our range of Melbourne home builders for your dream house.
+During the renting process, it is essential to make certain that you have asked all of the appropriate questions and covered all of your bases; however, you should not forget that your prospective renter should also want to know about you.
+If you only have one job, a good tenant will want to know your history as a landlord, how much time you devote to your rentals, and a variety of other things.
+Also, they will want to know how much time you spend on your rentals.
+It is to your advantage if they are interested in learning as much as they can about you as a landlord.
+Explore our selection of reputable home builders in Melbourne to find the perfect one for your ideal home.

-There’s no one way to know if you have found the perfect renter, but these qualities can be good indicators.
-Take the time to review all application materials, dive into their personal and financial background, and pay attention to mannerisms and character traits; you’ll find a good tenant in no time.
+There is no one way to determine whether or not you have found the ideal tenant, but having tenants with these characteristics can be good indicators.
+If you take the time to read through all of the application materials, investigate the applicant's personal and financial history, and pay attention to the applicant's mannerisms and character traits, you will have no trouble finding a reliable tenant.

-But the irony is, landlords don’t know whether they’ve got a good tenant until the final inspection is complete, the deposit is fairly handled, and the tenant has vacated.
-And that’s because many healthy landlord/tenant relationships turn to a shower-of-shit at the very last moment when it’s time to assess damages and process the deposit.
+The irony of the situation is that landlords don't know whether they have a good tenant until the final inspection has been completed, the security deposit has been handled in a fair manner, and the tenant has moved out.
+The reason for this is that many otherwise cordial landlord-tenant relationships degenerate into a shitshow at the very last minute, when it is time to evaluate the tenant's damages and handle the security deposit.
 After all, it’s so damn easy to unknowingly get lumbered with a landlord that will do everything within his power to claw back every last penny by claiming compensation for every trivial and unjustifiable bullshit blemish, or on the flip-side, a tenant that’s willing to kill before taking any responsibility, despite how bogus the circumstances.